 Annuities are not suitable for everyone, and if your stockbroker or financial advisor suggested you invest in one, they may be responsible for your financial losses.
 Registered stockbrokers have a fiduciary duty to always act in the best interests of their clients.
 If yours failed to properly inform you of an annuity or its risks, you may be able to recover your losses.

 The Financial Industry Regulatory Authority (FINRA) is responsible for overseeing the conduct of financial advisors and brokerage firm’s alike.
-If you initiate a complaint with the assistance of your annuity loss lawyer at Wolper Law Firm, you could seek maximum compensation for your suffering and hold your broker accountable for their negligence.
+If you initiate a complaint with the assistance of your annuity loss lawyer at Wolper Law Firm, P.A., you could seek maximum compensation for your suffering and hold your broker accountable for their negligence.

 What Are Annuities and Who Are They Suitable For?

 Annuities are a great way for investors to secure income for themselves in the future.
 Here’s how they work: You purchase an annuity from an insurance company.
 You can either make payments in one lump sum or, in some cases, make regular payments until your balance is paid in full.
 Then, once the annuity matures, you receive disbursements from the insurance company as a form of income.